cerea-daml/gensim/README.md

 ├── ds_auxiliary.nc - Auxiliary data file (grid cells, mask)
 ├── ds_demo.nc - Demo dataset (available at https://doi.org/10.5281/zenodo.17535317)
-├─ models - The pre-trained model checkpoints (available at https://huggingface.co/tobifinn/GenSIM) ├─ train_data – Zarr training data (not contained in the repository and has to be linked)
+├─ models - The pre-trained model checkpoints (available at https://huggingface.co/tobifinn/GenSIM) ├─ train_data – Zarr training data (not contained in the repository and has to be linked.
+How to get data please see notebooks/data/)

 gensim/
 ├─ augmentation.py – data augmentation (flips, rotations, patch generation)